 From 2004 to 2007, Mr. Castro served as Tax and Trade Counsel to the late Congresswoman Stephanie Tubbs Jones (D-OH), a senior member of the House Ways and Means Committee.
 He advised Congresswoman Tubbs Jones on tax, international trade, pensions, and retirement security issues.

 In 2008, Mr. Castro served on the Obama-Biden Presidential Transition Team, Economic and International Agency Review Working Group.

-In 2010, Tax Notes magazine profiled Jorge as one of the top "Congressional Staffers Shaping Tax Policy."
+In 2010, Tax Notes magazine profiled Mr. Castro as one of the top "Congressional Staffers Shaping Tax Policy."

 - Counselor to the IRS Commissioner, Internal Revenue Service, 2010 - 2013

-- Member, President Barack Obama's Transition Team, Economic and International Agency Review Working Group, 2008
+- Member, Obama-Biden Presidential Transition Team, Economic and International Agency Review Working Group, 2008 - 2009

 - Senior Counsel and Lead Economic Policy Advisor, Senator John D. Rockefeller IV, Chairman of the Senate Commerce, Science and Transportation Committee and Senior Member of the Senate Finance Committee, 2007 - 2010